 Join the Facebook page “YCMM Diocese of Portsmouth” as lots of useful resources for youth and children are posted here.
 Take a look!

 Rainbows!
-Yes more rainbows.
+Yes, more rainbows.
 Many rainbows that households have drawn, painted, coloured have been appearing in the windows of homes around Botley, Curdridge and Durley.
 Please consider doing the same.
-Young or old can participate is this act of hope.
+Young or old can participate in this act of hope.